jinjinhe2001/jinjinhe2001.github.io/_projects/3D rpg demo.md

 tag: 'game'
 ---

-A 3D RPG demo similar to World of Warcraft, where players can control a hero to attack AI enemies and then upgrade to gain new attack abilities!
+I made a 3D RPG demo similar to World of Warcraft, where players can control a hero to attack AI enemies and then upgrade to gain new attack abilities!
 Made with Unity.
 [Github](https://github.com/jinjinhe2001/3D-RPG-demo)
 [Download the game](https://github.com/jinjinhe2001/3D-RPG-demo/releases/download/v1.0.0/3D.RPG.zip) for the Windows platform